How to Teach Ultimate Frisbee in Middle School PE (Complete Beginner Guide)

 1. Teach the Pancake Catch

-Show students how to catch the disc by clapping both hands together on either side of it like making a sandwich.
+Show students how to catch the disc by clapping both hands together on either side of it, like making a sandwich.
 This technique works for throws that come straight at chest level.
 The top hand should have the thumb down while the bottom hand has the thumb up.

 Practice without movement first.
-Stand ten feet away and throw soft accurate passes to each student individually.
+Stand ten feet away and throw soft, accurate passes to each student individually.
 Coach them to watch the disc all the way into their hands and squeeze firmly once contact occurs.
 Many drops happen because students look away too early.

 Move to partner drills where students throw back and forth while they focus on proper catching form.
 Encourage them to call out “pancake” each time they make a clean catch.
 This verbal reinforcement helps cement the technique in their memory.